studersi/test-4/Tutorial-04-README.md

    8150 TLSv1.2
 ```

-It appears that Apache is not recording an encryption protocol.
+It appears that Apache is not always recording an encryption protocol.
 This is a bit strange, but because it is a very rare case, we won’t be pursuing it for the moment.
 What’s more important are the numerical ratios between the TLS protocols.
 After disabling _SSLv3_, the _TLSv1.2_ protocol is dominant, in addition to a substantial percentage of _TLSv1.0_. _TLSv1.1_ can be disregarded.

 We again got to the desired result by a series of _cut_ commands.
 It would actually be advisable to take note of these commands, because will be needing them again and again.
 It would then be an alias list as follows: